IGF Activities at 2026 Mining Indaba

 - Register now

 In 2022, the DRC and Zambia signed a cooperation agreement to jointly develop a value chain leading to the production of electric vehicle batteries between the two countries.
-This workshop will aim to build a way forward on strengthening the business environment for the respective special economic zones, and how the IGF can support the two countries to do so.
+This workshop focused on building a way forward on strengthening the business environment for the respective special economic zones, and how the IGF can support the two countries to do so.

 Side Event | Dialogue on Regulatory Framework for Remining and Reprocessing Waste Rock and Tailings: Focus on copper and lithium